pallavn0/HOTEL-DASHBOARD/README.md

 📊 Hotel Performance Analytics Dashboard (Power BI) This Hotel Performance Analytics Dashboard is a comprehensive Power BI report designed to provide insights into key performance metrics for a hospitality business.
 The dashboard allows users to filter and analyze revenue, occupancy, and booking trends across cities, room types, and time frames.

+ ## Objective:
+To provide hotel management with a data-driven, visual overview of performance metrics such as revenue, occupancy, ADR (Average Daily Rate), RevPAR (Revenue per Available Room), and realization across properties.
+The dashboard aims to monitor trends, compare performance across cities, room types, and booking platforms, and support strategic decision-making for operational and financial optimization.

+## PROBLEM STATEMENT
+Hotel management lacks a centralized and dynamic system to track key performance indicators across multiple locations and booking channels.
+Without real-time insights, it's difficult to identify:

+Which cities or properties are underperforming.

+How occupancy and revenue are changing week-over-week.

+The impact of different booking platforms on realization and ADR.

+Performance variation across weekdays and weekends.
+This limits their ability to make timely decisions to improve profitability, resource allocation, and guest experience.

 ## Key Features
 Interactive Filters: